- PMS - Premenstrual Syndrome

 However, if you take xenoestrogens and progesterone simultaneously your hair will get thinner and fallout.
 So do not take xenoestrogens and progesterone simultaneously.
 Cut out xenoestrogens for one to three months and then take progesterone.

 1. Cut out Xenoestrogens out of your environment, especially the things on the skin.
+Here is a website that has xenoestrogen free cosmetics.

 2. Take progesterone AFTER cutting out xenoestrogens for 1-3 months.